eugene-eeo/psync/README.md

         hash(http://other2.io/cb8379ac) != cb8379ac  (nope)
         hash(http://other3.io/cb8379ac) == cb8379ac  (ok, keep chunk)

-4. once he/she has downloaded all the chunks he/she just needs to put the chunks together and obtain the same data as you.
+once he/she has downloaded all the chunks he/she just needs to put the chunks together and obtain the same data as you. the advantage of hashlists is that retying downloads are cheaper since you don't have to download the *entire* file again, and we can download files from potentially untrusted sources, provided that the source of the hashlist is reputable.

 ## todo